Birthday Paradox

 Can be proven that

-To reduce birthday attack risk we have to chose a value z that is sufficiently large.
+To reduce birthday attack risk we have to choose a value for N that is sufficiently large.

-Another way to counter this attack is to use a MAC (i.e., a keyed hash such as HMAC) where the output also also depends on a secret key k.
+Another way to counter this attack is to use a MAC (a keyed hash) which bounds the output also to a secret key k.

-In this way an attacker cannot pre-compute offline collisions, as they do not know the secret key.
+In this way an attacker cannot pre-compute offline a table of collisions, as they do not know the secret key used in the particular context.

-For the pigeon-hole principle if the possible different outputs are k, then after k+1 extractions we’re going to have a collision with probability 1.
+As a final note, always keep in mind that for pigeon-hole principle if the hash possible outputs are k, then after k+1 extractions we’re going to have a collision with probability 1.

 References